bounswe/2021SpringGroup5/practice-app/group5_api/dailyQuote/README.md

     "response": False
 }`

-This is an unsuccessful response with status code 400.
+This is an unsuccessful response with status code 400 as the value is greater than 5.

 ### Example Response (Points = bad_request)